holoi/holokit-tutorial-01/README.md

-# holokit-tutorial-public
+# holokit-tutorial-public-001
-This repository contains all resources you need to follow up the tutorial we provided.
+This repository contains all resources you need to follow up the tutorial we provided in lesson 1.